ArtCodeZen/ArduinoXbox360/README.md

 # About

-All credits to your respective authors and developers
+## All credits to your respective authors and developers

+> Initial developer: yaywoop
+> Additional Ideas : Alexander Martinez
+> Arduino MEGA Xbox360 and Slim Module controller: gr33nonline